spring-projects/spring-boot/spring-actuator/docs/Features.md

-# Spring Zero Actuator Feature Guide
+# Spring Actuator Feature Guide

-Here are some (most, hopefully all) the features of Spring Zero Actuator with some commentary to help you start using them.
+Here are some (most, hopefully all) the features of Spring Actuator with some commentary to help you start using them.
 We recommend you first build a project with the Actuator (e.g. the getting started project from the main README), and then try each feature in turn there.

-TODO: some of these are features of Spring Zero (or `SpringApplication`) not the Actuator.
+TODO: some of these are features of Spring Bootstrap (or `SpringApplication`) not the Actuator.

 TODO: group things together and break them out into separate files.